YLiAcoustics/HRTF-individualization-DL-adapted/README.md

+## Note: this repository is forked from the original one by Miccini et al. and adapted for special purposes.
+In particular, sample HRTF, position and anthropometrics data files are added to be used by the model.
+The files can be found at https://1drv.ms/u/s!Asa019mjsJgVk0RxlZ2Sm-Ay8fvS?e=wfYIMy

 # HRTF Individualization using Deep Learning
 > Material from paper _HRTF Individualization using Deep Learning_, Miccini and Spagnol, 2020

 **UPDATE: This repository if provided for reference only; please check our latest devopments!
 Take a look at [our new paper](https://itsadive.create.aau.dk/wp-content/uploads/2021/03/SIVE_2021.pdf) and [source code](https://github.com/miccio-dk/itsadive_hybrid_structural_model/) for a fully-functional HRTF individualization solution.**